kaiko-ai/eva/docs/user-guide/advanced/model_registry.md

 # > torch.Size([1, 384, 14, 14])
 ```

 The above example returns a `list` of 4D tensors, each representing the feature map from a different level in the backbone. `out_indices=2` means that it returns the last two feature maps.
-This also supports tuples, for instance `(-2, -4)` would return returns the penultimate and the forth before the last maps.
+This also supports tuples, for instance `(-2, -4)` returns the penultimate and the forth before the last maps.

 ## Run evaluations using backbones from the registry